 Why It's Crazy

-A truck manufacturer's product demo starring a 53-year-old action star doing a real split between two moving vehicles at sunrise — filmed as a near-spiritual experience — to communicate dynamic steering precision.
+A truck manufacturer's product demo starring a 53-year-old action star performing a real split between two reversing 20-ton vehicles at dawn, filmed as a near-spiritual experience, set to Enya, to communicate the precision of Volvo's dynamic steering system.
+The feature being advertised — dynamic steering — is genuinely one of the less glamorous items in a truck specification sheet.

 The Strategy Behind It